jsilalahi/beacon/README.md

 use DynEd\Beacon\Facades\Beacon;

 ```
-And then add this code to report method:
+And then add this code to "report" method:
 ```php
 Beacon::report($e);
 ```